[ Printer Friendly Version ] [ Report Abuse ]

 "Not if I want my deepest secrets safe from being spread all over the kingdom," Dezzy said, raising her auburn eyebrows at her sister with a smirk.

 "Fine, I'll tell!"
 Dezzy said with a laugh.
 "We walked through the pathways in the West garden and sat on one of the benches there.
-And then we talked.
+And then we just talked for a while."

 "What did you talk about?
 Did he confess his undying love for you?
 Are you going to run away together?
 Have you realized you're madly in love with him?"
 Ettie asked eagerly.